 The Group calculated the estimated fair value of an options on the grant date using the binomial option pricing model with assistance from an independent valuation firm.
-Assumptions used to determine the fair value of share options granted during year ended December 31, 2018 and the nine months ended September 30, 2019 is summarized in the following table:
+Assumptions used to determine the fair value of share options granted during year ended December 31, 2019 was summarized in the following table:

-(In thousands) Nine months ( September 2019 Year ended December 31 2018
+(In thousands) December 31, 2019

-Risk-free interest rate (i) 1.53% 2.60%
+Risk-free interest rate(i) 1.53%

-Expected dividend yield(ii) 0.00% 0.00%
+Expected dividend yield(ii) 0.00%

-Expected volatility(iii) 3 86.88% 34.88%
+Expected volatility(iii) 36.88%

-Grant date fair value \$ 3.48 \$ 3.64
+Grant date fair value \$ 3.48

-Risk-free interest rate is based on the yields of United States Treasury securities with maturities similar to the expected life of the share options in effect at the time of grant.
-Expected dividend yield is assumed to be 0% as the Company has no history or expectation of paying dividend on its ordinary shares.
-Expected volatility is assumed based on the historical volatility of the Company's comparable companies in the period equal to the expected life of each grant. (i) (ii)
+(i) Risk-free interest rate is based on the yields of United States Treasury securities with maturities similar to the expected life of the share options in effect at the time of grant. (ii) Expected dividend yield is assumed to be 0% as the Company has no history or expectation of paying dividend on its ordinary shares.

+(ii) Expected dividend yield is assumed to be 0% as the Company has no history or expectation of paying dividend on its ordinary shares. (iii) Expected volatility is assumed based on the historical volatility of the Company's comparable companies in the period equal to the expected life of each grant.